jhncantu/openthread/doc/site/en/guides/porting/set-up-the-build-environment.md

 the scope of this porting guide.

-> Note: For all path and code examples in this porting guide, always replace `platform-name`with the name of your new platform example.
-Most of the examples in the guide use a `efr32`platform name.
+> Note: For all path and code examples in this porting guide, always replace {platform-name} with the name of your new platform example.
+Most of the examples in the guide use a `efr32` platform name.

 ## Step 1: GNU Autoconf